julian3rd/julian3rd.github.io/project-list.md

 ### Clustering of vowel production data

 Using data from [Hillenbrand *et al.* 1995](http://homepages.wmich.edu/~hillenbr/voweldata.html) on the acoustic measurements on American English vowels, unsupervised learning (k-means, Gaussian mixture models) algorithms are used to create clusters.
-The formants and formant ratios are reduced to two principal components after normaization prior to model implementation.
-Cluster memebership (but not confidence intervals) are visualized using R.
+The formants and formant ratios are reduced to two principal components after normalization prior to model implementation.
+Cluster membership (but not confidence intervals) are visualized using R.

 [GitHub repo](https://github.com/julian3rd/hillenbrand-vowel-clustering)
 [Project page](http://julian3rd.github.io/hillenbrand-vowel-clustering)